rachidlharime/SchoolMS/README.md

 A Laravel school management system web application .

-before you start the application rename the .env.example to .env, then create a database with the name 'laravel'.
+before you start the application rename the `.env.example` to `.env` , then create a database with the name `laravel`.

 run these commands :